lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-3. Initialize the variables used to store the timing results.
+3. The output is shown, wrapped with time functions to measure the time it took to do:

 ```cpp
       t0 = std::chrono::high_resolution_clock::now();